You Bet We're Back!

 - A short self-health screening and temperature check (below 100.4 F) for entrance.

 - Facemasks will be required to enter the casino and hotel.
-If a medical condition prevents you from wearing a mask, we ask that you return once masks are no longer required.

 - Hand sanitizer will be applied.